How Much Money Has Scottie Scheffler's Caddie Won In 2024?

 (Image credit: Getty Images)

-Life is extremely good for Ted Scott right now.
-The caddie is working for World No.1, Scottie Scheffler and he has the best seat in the house as the 27-year-old runs riot through every PGA Tour field that is put together.
+Life is extremely good for Ted Scott at present.
+The caddie is working for World No.1, Scottie Scheffler and he has the best seat in the house as the 28-year-old runs riot through almost every PGA Tour field that is put together.

-While he, of course, still has to work hard carrying that heavy tour bag and ensuring he gives Scheffler the right number on each occasion, Scott has been extremely well compensated by his boss once the final running order has been set on Sunday night (or in the case of the RBC Heritage, Monday morning).
+While he still has to work hard carrying that heavy tour bag and ensuring he gives Scheffler the right number on each occasion, Scott will undoubtedly have been extremely well compensated by his boss at the end of each event.

 Bag staff are usually paid a yearly salary or kept on a retainer anyway, with each week presenting a new opportunity for an extra bump in their earnings.